Medard-1/Uber_Fares_Analysis_in-Power-BI/README.md

 ### 🟩 2.
 Methodology

 - **📥 Data Collection**: Dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset)
+- I also loaded the Uber Fares Dataset into a Pandas DataFrame using Python
   ```python
   # Step 1: Import pandas
     import pandas as pd